WCVF-FM

 WCVF-FM (88.9 MHz) is a college radio station in Fredonia, New York.
 The station is licensed to the State University of New York at Fredonia.
 "CVF" stands for "Campus and Community Voice of Fredonia," the station's slogan.
-The station primarily features "alternative" rock, but includes an eclectic mix of genres at consistent times throughout the week.
-Listeners can catch blocks of Polka, Spanish, Blues, Jazz, Folk, Reggae, Hip Hop and anything in between.
-Live programs hosted by student and community jocks can be of any format/genre from talk, music, to radio drama.
-WCVF also covers local sports and includes live broadcasts/commentary for several Blue Devil teams.
-The station's music director reports to College Music Journal for charting, and devotes time slots for new music sent to the station.
+The station primarily features Alternative and Indie rock, but includes an eclectic mix of genres.
+Listeners can catch a mix of Classic Rock, Blues, Jazz, Folk, Hip Hop, and decade-specific hours, like 70s, 80s, 90s, and 2000s music.
+Live programs hosted by student and community jocks can be of any format or genre, from talk, music, and radio drama.

+WCVF-FM also covers local and international news, written and read by students of the university.
+The station's music director reports to the North American College & Community Radio Chart for charting and, along with production and program directors, devotes time slots for new music sent to the station.
+The radio station gives a voice to local and campus musicians, playing their music on the air.
+Local artists in the Western New York area submit their music to the station to be played on local music segments and during standard broadcasting hours.

+WCVF-FM is entirely student-run.
+WCVF-FM is a part of Fredonia Radio Systems, an extracurricular club giving students of the college an opportunity to work in all aspects of a radio station.

 WCVF broadcasts NPR Monday through Friday: Morning Edition and All Things Considered through a partnership with NPR member station WQLN-FM in Erie, Pennsylvania.

-WCVF-FM has a sister station WDVL, which airs a Top 40 format via the internet and a local cable channel.
+WCVF-FM's sister station, WDVL 89.5 "The Inferno", airs a Top 40 format via streaming on the internet.
+WDVL was originally founded as an AM station in 1948, making it the oldest radio station in the SUNY college system.